Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 I need time and your consistency in having me.

-What i want is you walking beside me while I unlearn what I was never meant to carry.
+What i want is you walking beside me while I unlearn what I have learned through screens.

 Hold my hand while I relearn the real world.